 The Foundation seeks a collegial, productive, supportive, and appreciative culture.
 A workplace where all individuals are treated with dignity and respect is consistent with the Foundation’s values of Creativity; Diversity, Equity, and Inclusion; Empathy; Integrity; and Learning.
-Respectful interactions among Staff are necessary to achieve the goals.
-Harassment of any kind by anybody is antithetical to the goals.
-This policy addresses the Foundation’s approach to preventing, addressing, and mitigating any behavior that could constitute sexual or other unlawful harassment.
+Respectful interactions among Staff are necessary to achieve our goals.
+Harassment in any form or retaliation against anyone raising concerns is antithetical to the goals.
+This Policy addresses the Foundation’s approach to preventing, addressing, and mitigating any behavior that could constitute sexual or other prohibited harassment or retaliation.